 And it works both ways, having a contactless card reader means you won’t pass any infection on to your customers either.
 Your taxi service is probably a lifeline for many vulnerable people, you never want to be the cause of them becoming seriously ill!

-During a period when everyone is so focussed on protecting their health, contactless card payments are altogether less risky than cash.
+During a period when everyone is so focused on protecting their health, contactless card payments are altogether less risky than cash.

 Another great way to cut down on a range of hazards to taxi drivers is to fit a screen in your taxi.
 If you’re wondering about the benefits of doing this, where to get a screen and how to fit one then look no further than our recent guide.
 After all, at Taxi Insurer, we aren’t just about finding you the right taxi insurance, we want your business to be as successful and safe as possible.